-The 1855 Annual Report of the Lighthouse Board contained the following appeal for a lighthouse on Fenwick Island:
+The 1855 Annual Report of the Lighthouse Board contains the following appeal for a lighthouse on Fenwick Island:

 A light-house in the vicinity of Fenwick’s island will serve to guide vessels from the southern ports, bound into the Delaware, and also the great coasting trade with the same or a more northern destination.
 Fenwick’s Island shoal is a very dangerous one for those, and also in some degree for the European trade of Philadelphia.
 It is very common for ships coming from the eastward to fall in with the coast considerably to the southward of Cape Henlopen, and in thick weather a light on Fenwick’s island would serve to ascertain their position when the Henlopen light was invisible.

-A two-story, frame keeper’s dwelling was built just east of the tower atop a brick cellar.
-Housed in the cellar was a 2,500-gallon cistern for storing rainwater captured from the dwelling’s roof.
+A two-story, frame keeper’s dwelling was built just east of the tower atop a brick cellar that housed a 2,500-gallon cistern for storing rainwater captured from the dwelling’s roof.
 The buildings at the station were constructed under the direction of Captain William F. Raynolds of the U.S. Army Corps of Engineers for a total cost of $23,749.
-According to Notice to Mariners, No. 284, dated December 29, 1858, work on the Fenwick Island Lighthouse was complete, but for some reason not given, the light would not be exhibited until August 1 of the following year.
+According to Notice to Mariners, No. 284, dated December 29, 1858, work on Fenwick Island Lighthouse was complete, but for some reason not given, the light would not be exhibited until August 1 of the following year.

-John Smith was the first keeper at the lighthouse.

-Originally, the lighthouse was kept by just one keeper, but later an assistant keeper was assigned to the station, and in 1878 the Lighthouse Board began annual petitions for funds for a second dwelling.
-Bids for the dwelling were opened on June 8, 1881, and the winning contractor, Thomas W. Ferree & Brother, of Yorklyn, Delaware had the structure ready for its formal acceptance on November 12, 1881.
-Assistant Keeper William F. Pepper remained in the original dwelling with his family, while Keeper John D. Bennett took up residence in the new structure with his family.
+John Smith was hired as the light’s first head keeper, with H. Hickman serving as his assistant.
+One dwelling was considered sufficient for the station’s two keepers until around 1878, when the Lighthouse Board noted: “A single dwelling at this station is occupied by two keepers with large families, and requires an addition to accommodate them, which will cost $5,000.”
+Bids for construction of a new dwelling were opened on June 8, 1881, and the winning contractor, Thomas W. Ferree & Brother of Yorklyn, Delaware, had the structure ready for its formal acceptance on November 12, 1881.
+Assistant Keeper William Pepper remained in the original dwelling with his family, while Keeper Jehu Bennett took up residence in the new structure with his family.

 Paul Pepper’s crusade proved successful, and on September 21, 1981, the Coast Guard transferred ownership of the tower to the State of Delaware, which then leased it to the Friends of the Fenwick Island Lighthouse.
-Pepper was elected president of the group, and the following year the lighthouse, equipped with a less powerful light and its returned Fresnel lens, was relit.
-The lighthouse was starting to show its age, but fortunately State Senators Cordrey and Sharp, both summer residents of Fenwick Island, were avid supporters of the lighthouse group and succeeded in obtaining $400,000 to restore the tower.
+Pepper was elected president of the group, and the following year the lighthouse, equipped with a less powerful light source and its returned Fresnel lens, was relit.
+By this time, the lighthouse was starting to show its age, but fortunately State Senators Cordrey and Sharp, both summer residents of Fenwick Island, were avid supporters of the lighthouse group and succeeded in obtaining $400,000 to restore the tower.

 Speaking at the ceremony, eighty-nine-year-old Paul Pepper stated, “When I look at the lighthouse now, I sorta feel like I have been the manager or quarterback of our team of The Friends of Fenwick Island Lighthouse and we have just scored a big winning touchdown by convincing the State of Delaware to do a complete renovation job for us.
 This would not have happened if we had not all pulled together, donating our time, effort and money.
 I want to thank everybody . . .
 I am so happy.
 I just wish Dorothy could have lived to see this accomplished.
 She would have been thrilled.”

 Oliver H. Cropper succeeded Pepper as president of the Friends of the Fenwick Island Lighthouse in 1992 and helped raise more than $100,000 for the upkeep of the lighthouse.
 Cropper faithfully served as president for over fifteen years, until a “new” friends support group was formed in 2007 under the direction of Winnie Lewis, granddaughter of a former lighthouse keeper.
-Now, another generation of friends are gradually assuming the care and maintenance of the stately structure.
+Now, another generation of friends is responsible for the care and maintenance of the stately structure.